 West Side / South Side: A Photo Exhibition

 While Bernstein's West Side Story was inspired by the timeless Shakespearean work Romeo and Juliet, it broke new artistic ground with Bernstein's decision to explore a rivalry between two teenage street gangs of different ethnic backgrounds, one Puerto Rican, the other White, in his musical.
-Premiered on Broadway in 1957, Bernstein challenged us to wrestle with issues of immigration and community integration.
-He also shined a spotlight on the social disparities that often distinguish one neighborhood from another-as civic resources are proven to be distributed inequitably.
+Premiered on Broadway in 1957, Bernstein challenged us to wrestle with issues of community integration.
+He also shined a spotlight on the social conditions that often distinguish one neighborhood from another.

-60 years later, the West Side / South Side exhibition seeks to draw public attention to these still-prevailing issues and disparities.
-Featuring images produced by young photographers in three major American cities-Philadelphia, PA, in partnership with The University of the Arts; Washington, D.C., in partnership with American University and the University of the District of Columbia; and Atlanta, GA, in partnership with Fulton County Arts and Culture-this collection will be presented online as a digital exhibition and mounted in select gallery spaces in each city between May and September of 2018.
+60 years later, the West Side / South Side exhibition celebrates diversity in America, drawing public attention to both its successes and challenges.
+Featuring images produced by student photographers from University of the Arts in Philadelphia, PA, American University and the University of the District of Columbia in Washington, D.C.; and the Art Institute of Atlanta and Clark-Atlanta University in Atlanta, GA, this collection—presented in partnership with Fulton County Arts and Culture and NEWorks Productions—will be featured online as a digital exhibition and mounted in gallery spaces in each city between May and September of 2018.